It’s one of the most common questions we get. “How often and how long should I water my lawn?”

-Start by following the twice per week guideline as a good rule of thumb for watering frequency, but also keep a constant eye on your lawn.
+Start with half an inch twice per week (including rain) as a good rule of thumb for watering frequency, but also keep a constant eye on your lawn.
 It will tell you if and when it needs more frequent watering.

 Thirsty grass will look stressed.
 The color will turn a dull blue-green, and the blades will often curl or fold.
 If you walk across the grass and your footprints remain visible, that’s another sign of water-deprived grass.

 Keep in mind that deeper, less frequent watering results in deeper roots and makes more nutrients and water available for your grass to grow and thrive.
 Since soil dries from the surface down, grass with deeper roots is more drought resistant.
-Deeper watering also helps dissuade many weeds, especially crabgrass.
+Deeper watering also helps deter many weeds, especially crabgrass.

 To test the depth of moisture in your yard, push a spade or stake into the ground two to four hours after watering, and measure how far down the soil is moist.
 Generally the spade will move more easily in damp soil, so you’ll likely feel when you hit dry dirt.
 If the earth is dry less than six inches down, increase the watering time.

 Watch for run-off.
 Clay soil needs more time to absorb water.
 You may need to turn off the sprinkler intermittently to give the water a chance to soak into the ground.